alptugan/icns-creator/README.md

 To use icns Creator, follow these steps:

-1. Clone the repository to your local machine or download the latest release from the [Releases](https://github.com/username/repository/releases) page.
+1. Download the latest release from the [Releases](https://github.com/username/repository/releases) page.
+If you want to edit the source code, clone the repository to your local machine & open it with XCode.
-1. Open the icns Creator application file (`icns-creator.app`).
+2. Open the icns Creator application file (`icns-creator.app`).
-1. If prompted, allow the application to run on your system.
+3. If prompted, allow the application to run on your system.
-1. You're ready to start creating icns files!
+4. You're ready to start creating icns files out of PNG, JPG, or any other image document!

 ## Usage